10 ways to save money in Dubai this winter

 10. Wait for sale season

 We.
 Love.
 Sales.
-It's like putting money in the bank while still buying nice things, only for much (MUCH) less.
-Below are three up-and-coming sales that you have to look forward to.
+It’s like putting money in the bank while still buying nice things, only for much (MUCH) less.
+The is on now and will run until January 28.
+We sugguest heading down to your nearest mall because brands like Forever 21, New Look, H&M and more are offering up to 90 percent off.